8 Minutes of reading

 - Reskilling allows the employee to maintain their employability and maybe even to change jobs;

-- Cross-skilling, on the other hand, leads the employee to extend their scope of skills in order to be more versatile and flexible.
+- On the other hand, cross-skilling leads the employee to extend their scope of skills to be more versatile and flexible.

 - Establish and update a skills reference framework, an essential document that provides a complete and synthetic overview of all the professional skills needed by the company to be successful.

-- Draw up a skills development plan, in order to list all the training actions put in place for employees.
+- Draw up a skills development plan to list all the training actions put in place for employees.

-The prevention of psycho-social risks (PSR) and, more broadly, the quality of work life.
-As we have said, some employees are ready to leave their jobs if their well-being at work is not covered.
+As we have said, some employees are ready to leave their jobs if their well-being is not covered.
 Employee disengagement is a reality and requires immediate solutions from HR.
-In addition, the isolation and disruption of normal working patterns that lockdown has caused has led to an increase in work-related stress, another issue that HR teams must address.
+In addition, the isolation and disruption of normal working patterns post-lockdown have increased work-related stress, another issue that HR teams must address.

 What actions should be taken?
 Three measures stand out: